-A handmade 925 silver ring with a rustic finish, featuring dark-veined Tibetan turquoise at the center of the piece.
-Tibetan turquoise has been used in the ritual objects of that culture for thousands of years — that bluish-green color, traversed by matrix traces that no treatment can reproduce the same way.
+A handmade 925 silver ring with a rustic finish, featuring dark-veined Tibetan turquoise at its center.
+Tibetan turquoise has been used in ritual objects of that culture for thousands of years—that greenish-blue with matrix traces that no treatment can replicate.
 Size 19 Spanish.

 | Mineral |